IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/ibm-satellite-setup.md

 ![create_sat_loc](./images/add-sat-host.png)

 4. Once all the host has been attached to the location.
-Assign host to Control plane and Zone-1, Zone-2, Zone-3.
+Assign host to Control plane for Zone-1, Zone-2, Zone-3.
+It is required to assign host to all zones.
 The rest of the unnassigned host will be assigned once the IBM Cloud serivce (OpenShift) is deployed.

 ![create_sat_loc](./images/assign-sat-host.png)